mariesajan/flexbox-mob-content-reordering/README.md

   $ npm install
   ```

-4. Run gulp command
+4. Run gulp command.

    ```
    $ gulp watch
    ```

-5. Open index.html in your directory
+5. Open index.html in your directory to see the webpage.